-Envelope Fabric damage within permitted limits Crown ring Crown ring, load tapes and load tapes loops undamaged and the crown line properly attached and undamaged Envelope mouth Load tapes and load tapes loops are undamaged, and the fabric damage within permitted limits Steel flying wires No broken strands, rust, kinks, heat damage, entanglement Kevlar flying wires Check all the wires along their whole length.
+Fabric damage Within permitted limits.

+Crown ring, load tapes and load tapes loops, carabiners and protecting sleeves undamaged.

+Steel flying wires No broken strands, rust, kinks, heat damage, entanglement.

+Kevlar flying wires Check all the wires along their whole length.
 The wire must be flexible and free of mechanical damage.
 The yellow core must not be exposed.
 Damaged wires must be replaced.
 Instructions are given in Appendix 3 of this Manual.

+Crown line Properly attached and undamaged.

+Envelope mouth Load tapes and load tapes loops are undamaged, and the fabric damage within permitted limits.

-Quick link carabiner (if fitted) Undamaged and secured Joints of load tapes and flying wires All load tape loops, carabiners and protecting sleeves are free of damage DS and RV lines Check them along their entire length for damage and free of knots and twists.
+Quick link carabiner

+Undamaged and secured

+DS and RV lines Check them along their entire length for damage and free of knots and twists.
 Ensure that the loose ends of the control lines are not entangled/crossed.
 The ends of all control lines must be attached to the envelope carabiners or the basket and be located within the pilot's reach.

+Paralite bungee (if fitted)

+Undamaged.

+PulleysUndamaged and rotating freely.Temperature streamerPresent and the flag not twisted.

+Tempilabel No signs of overheating.

+DS panel Correctly placed.

+Deflation openings

+All closed

-Paralite bungee (if fitted) Undamaged Pulleys Undamaged and rotating freely Temperature streamer Present and the flag not twisted Tempilabel No signs of overheating DS panel Correctly placed Deflation openings (if fitted) All closed Quick release and restrain line Quick release correctly attached to the envelope carabiners or burner frame lugs if fitted.
-Restraint line attached to an anchor point Carabiners All present, undamaged, correctly arranged and secured Titanium rings (if fitted) Attached to all basket carabiners, undamaged and secured
+Quick release and restrain line

+Quick release correctly attached to the envelope carabiners or burner frame lugs if fitted.
+Restraint line attached to an anchor point

+Carabiners All present, undamaged, correctly arranged and secured

+Titanium rings (if fitted) Attached to all basket carabiners, undamaged and secured

-WARNING Heat damage, which may cause a significant loss of strength of a steel wire, is indicated by charring, blackening or bluing, or by a presence of a permanent deformation or kink after being bent.
-CAUTION Keep loose items away from the inflation fan to prevent entanglement with the propeller.
-CAUTION The temperature sensor must be placed in the same distance from the envelope skin as the melting streamer.
-NOTE It is possible to have flying wires attached directly to the load tape loops or via quick link carabiners.
+Heat damage, which may cause a significant loss of strength of a steel wire, is indicated by charring, blackening or bluing, or by a presence of a permanent deformation or kink after being bent.

+Keep loose items away from the inflation fan to prevent entanglement with the propeller.

+The temperature sensor must be placed in the same distance from the envelope skin as the melting streamer.

+It is possible to have flying wires attached directly to the load tape loops or via quick link carabiners.
 Combination of both methods on one envelope is allowed.